amitkaps/DataSciencePython/README.md

 Instead of introducing libraries, our approach is to introduce the problem and provide the approach on how to solve it.
 As we go about solving the problem(s), we will introduce a number of libraries commonly used in the Python data stack (`numpy`, `pandas`, `matplotlib`, `seaborn`, `scipy` etc).

 The repository has instructions on what packages to install and the data we would be using for the workshop.
+Please see the [installation](installation.md) file for detailed installation instructions.
 From our prior experience, attendees have been able to install the requirements on Windows, Linux and Mac without any issue.
 We strongly advise attendees to install the requirements prior to the workshop.
 If faced with a bug or challenge, please submit an issue on the repo.